Candy

 Rolo Pretzel Turtles

 These are a favorite candy at our house during the holiday season.
 Children love to help making them.
-Use M&Ms Peanuts instead of pecans for a more festive holiday look.
+Use M&Ms Peanuts instead of pecans for a more colorful holiday look.

 -